nickgeerts/redwood-pm2/README.md

 DATABASE_URL=postgres://postgres:postgres@localhost:5432/redwood-pm2
 ```

-Now you can deploy the app.
+Now we can finally deploy the app.

 ### Actual deploy

 Just run the following.
-It should update the code, take care of database migrations and restart the app in PM2
+It should update the code, take care of database migrations and restart the app in PM2.

 ```
 yarn deploy